AngryDataGirl/Cheat-Sheets/DBT_cheat_sheet.md

 ```

 ### test severity on OOB generic model
-however I found taht this actually works for the custom generic tests as well and that the example of the custom generic actually does not work
+however I found that this actually works for the custom generic tests as well and that the example of the custom generic actually does not work

 ```yml
 models: